 File Form 8-K to Announce Voting Results.
-Companies should announce the matters presented at the annual meeting for a shareholder vote, as well as the number of votes cast for or against or withheld for each matter, as required by Item 5.07 of Form 8-K, within four business days following the annual meeting.
-In addition, companies that hold an advisory vote on the frequency of the say-on-pay vote (say-on-frequency vote), which is required at least every six years, must disclose the results of such vote in the Form 8-K filing.
+Companies should announce the matters presented at the annual meeting for a shareholder vote, as well as the number of votes cast for, against or withheld for each matter, as required by Item 5.07 of Form 8-K, within four business days following the annual meeting.
+In addition, companies must disclose the results of the say-on-frequency vote in the Form 8-K filing.
 The disclosure must state the number of votes cast for each of “one year,” “two years” and “three years,” as well as the number of abstentions.
 Although the say-on-frequency vote is advisory in nature, companies also must disclose the decision of the board regarding the frequency of future say-on-pay votes in a Form 8-K filing.
 The SEC permits a company up to 150 calendar days after the annual shareholder meeting (but no later than 60 days prior to the deadline for shareholder proposals for the next year) to decide and disclose their decision on future say-on-pay votes.

 Comply With Listing Standards.
-Companies listed on the New York Stock Exchange (NYSE) are not required to submit hard copies of definitive proxy materials, provided that such proxy materials are included in an SEC filing available under Schedule 14A on EDGAR.4 Any NYSE-listed company whose proxy materials are not filed on Schedule 14A but are available on EDGAR, such as foreign private issuers that file proxy materials under Form 6-K or 8-K, or U.S. issuers that file proxy materials on Form S-4, must inform the NYSE of the information needed to identify the filing as containing proxy materials.
+On March 1, 2018, the SEC approved the New York Stock Exchange’s (NYSE) proposal to eliminate the requirement for listed companies to provide to NYSE paper copies of definitive proxy materials.6 As a result, NYSE-listed companies are no longer required to submit hard copies of definitive proxy materials, provided that such proxy materials are included in an SEC filing available under Schedule 14A on EDGAR.
+Any NYSE-listed company whose proxy materials are not made on Schedule 14A but are available on EDGAR, such as foreign private issuers that file proxy materials under Form 6-K or 8-K, or U.S. issuers that file proxy materials on Form S-4, must inform the NYSE of the information needed to identify the filing as containing proxy materials.
 Any NYSE-listed company not required to file proxy materials on EDGAR or whose materials are not filed in their entirety on EDGAR will continue to be required to provide three physical copies to the NYSE.
 Nasdaq-listed companies are not obligated to mail proxy materials to Nasdaq.

 * * *

-2 See Compliance and Disclosure Interpretations (Regarding Submission of Annual Reports to SEC under Rules 14a-3(c) and 14c-3(b)), November 2, 2016, available here.
+4 See Compliance and Disclosure Interpretations (Regarding Submission of Annual Reports to SEC Under Rules 14a-3(c) and 14c-3(b)), November 2, 2016, available here.